idesmukh/ubuntu-stats-monitor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Author

-This script was created by [Ibad Desmukh/idesmukh].
-You can find more of my work on [idesmukh.github.io].
+Created by Ibad Desmukh.